 In the White Fleet, made up of Belize’s most experienced Optimist sailors, one former National Champion, Kevin Velasquez, 13, of San Pedro, took home the trophy.
 Kevin placed 1st in all but one of the races – a 4th place finish, which he discarded.
 His consistency was truly remarkable.
 Trent Hardwick,12, a Sea Scout from Belize City and another former National Champion, placed 2nd.
 A close competitor always, Antonio Ricardez, 14, hails from Belize City and captured 3rd Place.
 The winner’s sister and current National Champion, Blanca Velasquez, came in 4th.

 The winner in the Green Fleet of sailors with less than a year’s experience was Diana Carlin, 12, of Placencia.
 Diana placed 1st in all but her last race.
-Christian “CJ” Ferrell Jr., age 9, from Placencia, placed 2nd, and Adyaneiri Susie Teck, 10, from Corozal took 3rd..
-All of the 31 sailors and the race committee and organizers are to be congratulated for persevering in the face of Mother Nature’s little tricks, for that is what good sailors learn to do.
+Christian “CJ” Ferrell Jr., age 9, from Placencia, placed 2nd, and Adyaneiri Susie Teck, 10, from Corozal took 3rd.
+Sailors, race committee and organizers are to be congratulated for persevering in the face of Mother Nature’s little tricks.
+This is what good sailors learn to do.

 Respectfully submitted, Forrest Jones, Belize Sailing Association Public Relations Officer.